 The next time you feel the pull to connect with the cosmos, there are many resources to help you find places to experience the night without artificial light.

 Check out our International Dark Sky Places Program!
-IDA has designated over 110 International Dark Sky Places, certified for their excellent sky quality, conservation of the night with dark sky friendly lighting, and public outreach and education around dark skies.
+IDA has designated hundreds of International Dark Sky Places, certified for their excellent sky quality, conservation of the night with dark sky friendly lighting, and public outreach and education around dark skies.
 Find an International Dark Sky Place near you.

 Can’t access an International Dark Sky Place?
 There may still be dark areas nearby.
 Check out the New World Atlas of Artificial Sky Brightness created from the “World Atlas” data or the NASA Blue Marble Navigator for a bird’s eye view of lighting in your region.
 This detailed interactive map, that displays overlays to show light pollution, can also help you identify areas for stargazing and illustrates how prolific light pollution is all over the world.